Lawyer Avenatti seeks to end 'vindictive' prosecution in New York

-NEW YORK (Reuters) - Michael Avenatti, the lawyer and critic of U.S. President Donald Trump, has asked a federal judge to dismiss an indictment accusing him of trying to extort Nike Inc (NKE.N), saying he was targeted in a “vindictive and selective prosecution.”
+NEW YORK, Aug 15 (Reuters) - Michael Avenatti, the lawyer and critic of U.S. President Donald Trump, has asked a federal judge to dismiss an indictment accusing him of trying to extort Nike Inc, saying he was targeted in a “vindictive and selective prosecution.”

 Avenatti made his request in filings on Wednesday night with the federal court in Manhattan.
 Prosecutors said he tried to extort more than $20 million from Nike by threatening to expose what he called its improper payments to recruits for college basketball teams it sponsored.
 Nike has denied wrongdoing.